linagora/linshare/documentation/EN/epics/new-admin-portal/story-565-admin-can-manage-technical-account.md

    - After 15 attempts : account is locked indefinitely.

 - After locking period, the account will be unlocked automatically, except fot the case locking indefinitely.
+- Unlock a single account:
    - When a technical account is locked, when I open detail screen of that account on admin portal, I can see a message "This user is locked due to many failed login attempts" and a button Unlock
    - When I click on this button, the account is unlocked.

+- Unlock multiple accounts:
+   - On listing account screen, If I select multiple locked accounts, the option Unlock will be enabled.
+   - I select Unlock, all selected account will be unlocked.

 #### Postconditions

 - When a technical account is created successfully, an identifier is generated for that account and user can use this information with password to log-in.
 - This technical account can perform action on behalf of any user in the platform.
 The permissions can be edited after account creation.
 - After account deletion, user cannot use information of that account to log-in to LinShare on behalf of other user
+- When an account is disabled, he cannot log-in to LinShare

 [Back to Summary](#summary)